lac-dcc/lushu/README.md

 time.
 The idea is to have pugglable reactions (JVM functions) be triggered whenever the string event occurs.
 That reaction can be obfuscation of the string, counting occurrences, sending an alert email, etc.
+To know more about Lushu, read its companion [paper](https://homepages.dcc.ufmg.br/~fernando/publications/papers/Lushu23.pdf) or watch its [video tutorial](https://youtu.be/s17i2BhI_Eo).

 **Known issues**